 Both Mutual of Omaha and Transamerica offer no medical exam simplified underwriting policy options.
 We compared features of the Mutual of Omaha plan to the Transamerica plans as well as sample pricing.
 Although pricing was similar and provided advantages for different age groups in each case, the policy options were stronger with Transamerica because they offer more riders for some policies with better information online to help guide choices and understand products.

-We also compared the features of Mutual of Omaha’s Whole Life Plus Guaranteed Life plan, and Living Promise Whole Life plans to Transamerica’s Final Expense plan.
+We also compared the features of Mutual of Omaha’s Whole Life Guaranteed Life plan, and Living Promise Whole Life plans to Transamerica’s Final Expense plan.
 Mutual of Omaha’s plans provided lower policy limits than Transamerica’s.
 Transamerica offers immediate coverage with no medical exam in all states for their Immediate Solution and 10-Pay Solution Plans; these plans are available for ages 0 to 85.

 Coverage for ages 0 to 55 can go up to $50,000 with Transamerica.
-Mutual of Omaha, has similar plan offerings, age limits are 45 to 85, but with maximum coverage of $25,000 or $40,000 on the Whole Life Plus.
+Mutual of Omaha, has similar plan offerings, age limits are 45 to 85, but with maximum coverage of $25,000 or $40,000 on the Whole Life policy.
 Mutual of Omaha may only offer you a graded death benefit option if you are not approved for their level plan.
 Transamerica also offers a graded death benefit, but only on their “Easy Solution” plan.

 Overall, we liked the limited pay options offered by Transamerica and the range of final expense products available.
 If choosing a final expense life policy, Transamerica is the better option.